Pconti31/GUIslice-Solutions/README.md

 Name | Demonstrates
 -----|------
-ContinuePress-Btn | Continueus Press of a Button drag-popup | Make a popup window draggable by a user ex_boot_screen | splash screen at startup waiting for any initialization
+busywait | Animation that indicates task will run indeterminate length of time ContinuePress-Btn | Continueus Press of a Button drag-popup | Make a popup window draggable by a user ex_boot_screen | splash screen at startup waiting for any initialization